Fortune Global 500: Breakdown by country

+These are the Top 10 countries with the highest revenues from the Top 500 companies as of August 2022:

 Breakdown by region

-As of August 2022, 26 (5%) of the Fortune Global 500 companies are located outside East Asia, North America, and Europe.
+As of August 2022, 26 (5%) of the Fortune Global 500 companies are located outside East Asia, North America, and Europe:

 Leadership by sector

-The following are the top-ranked companies in 2022 for each sector.
+The following are the top-ranked companies in 2022 for each sector:

-Fortune Global 500 of 2021
+Fortune Global 500 list of 2021

-The following is the list of top 10 companies.
+The following is the list of Top 10 companies:

 Breakdown by country

-As of August 2021, this is the list of the top 10 countries with the highest revenues top 500 companies.
+As of August 2021, this is the list of the Top 10 countries with the highest revenues Top 500 companies:

 Breakdown by region

-As of August 2021, just 21 (4%) of the Fortune Global 500 companies are located outside East Asia, North America, and Europe.
+As of August 2021, just 21 (4%) of the Fortune Global 500 companies are located outside East Asia, North America, and Europe:

 Fortune Global 500 list of 2020

-The following is the list of top 10 companies.
+The following is the list of Top 10 companies:

 Breakdown by country

-As of August 2020, this is the list of the top 10 countries with the highest earning top 500 companies.
+As of August 2020, this is the list of the Top 10 countries with the highest earning Top 500 companies:

 ‡ The Global 500 includes Unilever under the heading "Britain/Netherlands", as the company is counted in the tally for both countries.

 Leadership by sector

-The following are the top-ranked companies in 2020 for each sector.
+The following are the top-ranked companies in 2020 for each sector:

 Breakdown by region

-As of August 2020, just 24 (5%) of the Fortune Global 500 companies are located outside East Asia, North America, and Europe.
+As of August 2020, just 24 (5%) of the Fortune Global 500 companies are located outside East Asia, North America, and Europe:

 Fortune Global 500 list of 2019

-The following is the list of top 10 companies.
+The following is the list of Top 10 companies:

 Breakdown by country

-As of July 2019, this is the list of the top 10 countries with the most Global 500 companies.
+As of July 2019, this is the list of the Top 10 countries with the most Global 500 companies:

 ‡ The Global 500 includes Unilever & Royal Dutch Shell under the heading "Britain/Netherlands", as the company is counted in the tally for both countries.

 Leadership by sector

-The following are the top-ranked companies in 2019 for each sector.
+The following are the top-ranked companies in 2019 for each sector:

 Fortune Global 500 list of 2018

-The following is the list of top 10 companies.
+The following is the list of Top 10 companies:

 Breakdown by country

-As of July 2018, this is the list of the top 10 countries with the most Global 500 companies.
+As of July 2018, this is the list of the Top 10 countries with the most Global 500 companies:

 † The Global 500 includes Unilever under the heading "Britain/Netherlands", as the company is counted in the tally for both countries.

 As shown in the table above, 436 (87.2%) of the Global 500 are represented by only 10 countries: two in North America (Canada and United States), five in Western Europe (France, Germany, Netherlands, Switzerland and the United Kingdom) and three in East Asia (China, Japan and South Korea).
 Moreover, the top six (United States, China, Japan, Germany, France and the United Kingdom) are the world's largest economies as estimated by the IMF (List of countries by GDP (nominal)).
 Among the Global 500, 379 companies (75.8%) are from these six countries.

 Leadership by sector

-The following are the top-ranked companies in 2018 for each sector.
+The following are the top-ranked companies in 2018 for each sector:

 Breakdown by industry

-The following are the top-ranked companies in 2018 for each industry.
+The following are the top-ranked companies in 2018 for each industry: